Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2017) Exploring software development at the very large-scale: a revelatory case study and research agenda for agile method adaptation.
-Journal of Empirical Software Engineering.
+Empirical Software Engineering. vol. 23 (1).

 - (2016) Team Performance in Software Development: Research Results versus Agile Principles.
 IEEE Software. vol. 33 (4).